ebrown-cs3280-sum-19/Assignment1/README.md

 * Code Elegance - 15%
   * Minimal to no hardcoding
   * Loops are used responsibly (don't nest too much)
-  * If statements are clean
+  * If statements are clean (no pyramids of doom)
-  * switches are used sparingly
+  * switches are used responsibly
   * Nothing too "clever"
   * etc.
 * Documentation - 10%